Landlord Information

 Electrical Equipment (Safety) Regulations 1994:

 Under the Electrical Equipment (Safety) Regulations 1994 all electrical wiring at the property relating to both fixed electrical equipment and that which is incorporated into the building itself must meet all fire safety regulations.
 A qualified contractor must check the wiring on a regular basis and like the gas inspection, this certificate copy must be held on our files.
-Electrical appliances at the property must also be checked on a regular basis and reports of these inspection also held on file.
+A valid electrical instalation condition report ( EICR ) is required to be provided to the tenant prior to thier occupation of the property and at least every 5 years there after.
+A copy of the report to be held on file.

 Kingswood cannot be held responsible for the upkeep and safety of your electrical supply or appliances.